MonkyDCristian/SEMA_Sim/documentation/palletizing_develop.md

 Congratulations, you have reached the final tutorial, but I have to tell you something, I lied to you, this is not a tutorial, it is a training area.
 In other words, the one who is going to develop the complete palletizing cycle is going to be you, using all the classes presented in the last tutorials.

-Now create your palletiziting_demo.py file in the sema_gzsim/node/beta directory, copy-paste the following code and complete:
+Now create your palletiziting_demo.py file in the sema_gzsim/node/beta directory, copy-paste the following code and complete it:

 ```
 #!/usr/bin/env python3